jindalabhishek1/terraform-training/README.md

 * Create a s3 bucket with read object permission with bucket policy
 * Create a bucket with static website hosting

+### Day 20

+---

+#### Learnings

+* If any variable, output is marked as sensitive, still the value is stored in statefile , but it will not be shown in output.
+    * We can use ``terraform output <output_name>`` to show the values
+    * This "sensitive" flag is a security risk

+#### Tasks:

+* Create IAM users from a list
+* Create Cross account role with the same account
+* Create password, access keys
+    * Understand the "sensitive" flag in variable
+* Create a user, and provide it "S3ReadOnly access"
+*